Incandescent light bulb: Gas fill

 Most modern bulbs are filled with an inert gas to reduce evaporation of the filament and prevent its oxidation.
 The gas is at a pressure of about 70 kPa.

 The gas reduces evaporation of the filament, but the fill must be chosen carefully to avoid introducing significant heat losses.
 For these properties, chemical inertness and high atomic or molecular weight is desirable.
-The presence of gas molecules knocks the liberated tungsten atoms back to the filament, reducing its evaporation and allowing it to be operated at higher temperature without reducing its life (or, for operating at the same temperature, prolongs the filament life).
+The presence of gas keeps the tungsten below its vapor pressure, allowing it to be operated at higher temperature without reducing its life (or, for operating at the same temperature, prolongs the filament life).
 On the other hand, the presence of the gas leads to heat loss from the filament—and therefore efficiency loss due to reduced incandescence—by heat conduction and heat convection.

 Early lamps used only a vacuum to protect the filament from oxygen.
 The vacuum increases evaporation of the filament but eliminates two modes of heat loss.
 Some small modern lamps use vacuum as well.

 The most commonly used fills are: